amongus-pvp/ORACsolns/README.md

 solve()
 ```
 This is my competetive programming template so i might use it sometimes

-# Solutions
-I will be authoring my own written solutions for certain COMPLETED problemsets, these will be uploaded as pdfs, mostly as practise for my explanation skills.
-These will be kept under the /Editorials directory

 # Completed Problems
 Heres a table of every problem I have **uploaded**.
 These are numbered based on the hyperlink they have on ORAC, which comes in the form https://orac2.info/problem/X/ where `X` is the problem number.
 I'll also include the score I achieved on that problem incase I upload a partial solution.